The Pacific War Online Encyclopedia

 (22 September 1943) and crossed to Cape Gloucester (26 December

 1943), it had become clear just how formidable a fortress the

 Japanese had made of Rabaul.
 The Allies chose to bypass Rabaul,

-was neutralized by air power and left to wither on the vine.
-The
+which was neutralized by air power and left to wither on the vine.

 CARTWHEEL proved to be the decisive campaign of the Pacific War, breaking Japanese air power while pinning down the Japanese Navy until the massive U.S. naval expansion began coming off the ways in late 1943.

 November 1943 - September 1944: The Great Allied Counteroffensives Begin.
 On 20 November 1943, the long-anticipated Central Pacific offensive got underway with the assault by 2 Marine Division on Tarawa.
 The battle came close to becoming a bloody shambles, but the Japanese garrison was finally overcome and the lessons learned were put to good use in later invasions.
 These followed far more quickly than the Japanese believed possible: Kwajalein (31 January), Eniwetok (18 February), the Marianas (15 June), and Peleliu (15 September).
 The assault on the Marianas led to the penultimate carrier clash of the war, the Battle of the Philippine Sea, which ended in a decisive American victory.

 the north coast of New Guinea towards the Philippines.
 Making good